christian-carnate/christian-carnate.github.io/_posts/2023-12-31-CompTIA-Exam-FAQs.md

 CompTIA certifications, especially the A+, Network+, and Security+, are usually an IT newcomer's first foray into the world of IT certifications.
 However, there are many aspects to them that confuse IT newcomers.
 This article conglomerates all of my answers to frequently asked questions (FAQs) about CompTIA exams so I can easily refer someone to this resource.

-## What certification should I start with?
+## Which certification should I start with?

 It depends on your circumstances.
 If you are completely new to IT and know absolutely nothing, then I highly recommend starting with the A+, regardless of what anyone else says.
 The A+ covers basic help desk skills, and it can be used to get your foot into the IT door.

-If you have an idea of your career path in IT, then I highly recommend starting with the Network+.
+If you have an idea of your career path in IT (*e.g.*, cybersecurity) or if you already have some IT work experience,, then I highly recommend starting with the Network+.
 Networking is prevalent everywhere in IT, and having strong networking foundations will only benefit your career even further.
 Again, this is only a suggestion, and many people have obtained the Security+ as their very first IT certification.

-## How is the A+/Network+/Security+ exam formatted?
+## How is a CompTIA exam formatted?
+How is a CompTIA exam scored?
+Is there a minimum passing percentage?

-All CompTIA exams, with a few exceptions such as the ITF+, Cloud Essentials+, and CASP+, follow the same format:
+All CompTIA exams, with a few exceptions such as the ITF+, Cloud Essentials+, and CASP+, follow the same format.
 - Each exam is **90 minutes long,** nothing more, nothing less.
 - Each exam has a **minimum** of **90 questions.** This means that you may receive *up to* 90 questions, but almost no one ever receives that many questions.
 - Each exam has a **linear format.** Unlike adaptive exams (*e.g.*, Cisco exams), the questions you receive at the start of the exam are the same questions throughout the exam.